keefmoon/JSONNode/README.md

 ## Advantage over traditional JSON handling

-Let's take the response from the ImgFlip API
+Let's take the response from the ImgFlip Meme API

 ```JSON
 {